How to read properties file in Spring.

 If you execute this class it will print

-This approach to use PropertyPlaceholderConfigurer to read properties file will not work if you are using XmlBeanFactory.
-To read properties file with XmlBeanFactory you will have to retrieve the bean from context and invoke it on your factory.
+This approach to using PropertyPlaceholderConfigurer to read properties files will not work if you are using XmlBeanFactory.
+To read the properties file with XmlBeanFactory you will have to retrieve the bean from context and invoke it on your factory.

 For example: